dchen327/pingmote/README.md

 - Set `AUTO_ENTER` if you want to automatically hit enter after pasting
 - Check the top of `pingmote.py` for a couple additional configs

+# Adding Your Own Emotes
+- Drop image files in the original directory, then run `image_resizer.py` which will resize all the images and drop them in the resized directory
+- https://discordmojis.com/emojis/popular_static is a good source (right click save image)

 # Dependencies
 These can be installed with `pip3 install -r requirements.txt`